prog2021/hog-instruction/hog-start.md

    ```

 3. In Step 1 (accept the assignment on Github), Github created an
-   online repository for you and shows you the URL.
+   online repository for you and showed you the URL.
    The URL is similar to: `https://github.com/prog2021/hog-yourgithubid`
    with your actual Github login instead of `yourgithubid`.
    (There is a button on Github to copy this URL to your clipboard.)